Activity note: Hotel check-in from 3:00 p.m.

 Lunch: We will have sack lunches while enjoying our first views of the South Rim.

 Afternoon: Continue west along the “East Rim Drive” with diverse and unforgettable canyon views to Mather Point and the Canyon View Information Plaza.
 Our local expert will point the out the many interesting and significant features visible including Phantom Ranch, the South Kaibab Trail, and numerous named spires, buttes, and temples.
 Discussions on geology, the history of the Colorado River, and trail history will be included during the course of our stay on the South Rim.
-We will also have time to explore independently, watch the 22-minute introductory video, and explore its new exhibits.
 Our afternoon concludes with our arrival to the hotel, our home for two nights.

 Evening: At leisure.
 Depending on the Park Ranger schedule, attending a presentation led by a National Park Ranger.
 The schedule and program topic will be announced upon arrival to the park.